mike-hewitson/my-talks/craftmanship-in-the-enterprise/README.md

 * Technical skills and knowledge: software engineering practices, alternative ways of looking at things, lessons from other languages

-* Exposure: thought leaders (within and without Investec), new ideas, new sources of information and learning
+* Exposure: thought leaders (inside and outside the comapny), new ideas, new sources of information and learning

 ## What the delegates will do